Utah Deaf History and Culture

 Limited Educational Choices

 Oral day schools were available in Salt Lake City to provide educational placements for parents who wanted their Deaf children to talk and use hearing aids.
 However, families in the Salt Lake area that chose simultaneous communication for their Deaf child had few options.
-Remember that until 6th grade, all of the children were in the oral program.
-Parents would have to send their older Deaf child to the residential school in Ogden when their child reached this age, regardless of where the family lived, in order to attend the simultaneous communication program.
+Remember that until 6th grade, all the children were in the oral program.
+Parents would have to send their older Deaf child to the residential school in Ogden when their child reached this age, regardless of where the family lived, to attend the simultaneous communication program.
 These kids couldn't possibly live at home.
 Living at the school campus was a major drawback for many parents.
 They have no other option but to remove the children from USD and enroll them in a public school.
 Requests for a sign language interpreter at a public school were sometimes denied when a parent pursued this approach (Kenneth L. Kinner, personal communication, May 14, 2011).

 The number of Deaf students with multiple disabilities was on the rise in the 1960s.
 These students eventually took control of the residential school in Ogden (The UAD Bulletin, Spring 1961, p.
 2).